hutongyan/tp/docs/UserGuide.md

 * Lists all books that are overdue and the users who have borrowed them.
 * If no books are overdue, a message will indicate that there are no overdue books.
+- _Note: A book is classified as overdue only if it has been issued for a minimum of 14 days.
+This approach aligns with standard practices in real-world library systems and maintains consistency with our issuing logic.
+As such, testing this feature may be limited, as issue dates cannot be manually adjusted._

 **Examples:**
 * `display_overdue`